AdnanBabakan/Easyform/README.md

 ## How to use?

-As I mentioned before using this plugin is way easier than what you think! just include JQuery like below:
+As I mentioned before using this plugin is way easier than what you think!
+First include JQuery like below:
 ```
 <script src="https://code.jquery.com/jquery-3.3.1.min.js"></script>
 ```
-Then download either of easyform.js or easyform.min.js ( Which will assist you better - I suggest easyform.min.js file because it's lightweight ) and include in after the JQuery including script tag like below:
+Then download either of easyform.js or easyform.min.js ( Which will assist you better - I suggest easyform.min.js file because it's lightweight ) and include it after the JQuery including script tag like below:
 ```
 <script src="[Path TO FILE]/easyform.min.js"></script>
 ```